 Design your personal brand

-Now we can delve more into the nitty-gritty of building your personal brand.
+Now we can delve more into the nitty-gritty of building an effective personal brand.

-Develop a distinctive design for your brand.
+You need a well-defined personal brand.
 That way, your followers will always know that they are in touch with the same person.

 - taking a professional-looking photo,